shadeslayer/SyncEvolution/README.rst

   configurations.
 Using --quiet suppresses the comments for each property.
   When setting a --template, then the reference configuration for that peer is printed instead of an existing configuration.

+\--print-sessions
+  Prints information about previous synchronization sessions for the selected peer or context are printed.
+This depends on the `logdir` option.
+The information includes the log directory name (useful for --restore) and the synchronization report.
+In combination with --quiet, only the paths are listed.

 --configure|-c
   Modify the configuration files for the selected peer.
 If no such